Interchange FeesHow Rates Get Set & How to Keep Your Costs as Low as Possible

 Interchange Fee

-An interchange fee is a fee assessed by card networks and paid by merchants who accept credit card or debit card payments.
+An interchange fee is a fee assessed by card-issuing banks and paid by merchants who accept credit card or debit card payments.
 This per-transaction fee covers the costs associated with processing payment card transactions using the card network’s payment infrastructure.

-For every card transaction, you typically remit 1-3% of the purchase price to the bank that issued the card.
-The path the funds take is a bit more convoluted than it seems at first glance, though.
+For every card transaction, you have to remit 1-3% of the purchase price (on average) to the bank that issued the card.
+The is is what we call the “interchange reimbursement fee,” or more commonly, just the “interchange fee.”

 The acquirer pays the fee to the issuer first, then turns around and bills you to recoup the amount paid.
 The issuer keeps a portion, which they may choose to pass to the cardholder through rewards (points, frequent flier miles, or cash back).
-The remainder then goes to the card network to cover the cost of maintaining their payment infrastructure.
+The remainder (called the “assessment fee”) goes to the card network to cover the cost of maintaining their payment infrastructure.

 Factors that Influence Interchange Fees